 A blood alcohol content (BAC) of more than 0.05 percent is evidence that you are impaired, a BAC of 0.08 or more is evidence of intoxication, and a BAC of 0.18 or more is evidence of aggravated driving while intoxicated.
 If you are convicted of an alcohol-related violation, the court is obliged to suspend or revoke your driver’s license.

 It is also simply irresponsible to drink after promising to be someone else’s safe way home, because it puts them and others needlessly at risk.
-So even when someone isn’t breaking the law, they are breaking the trust of their friends and family.
+Even when a designated driver isn’t breaking the law, they are breaking the trust of their friends and family.

 In short, designated drivers should skip the alcohol for the night, even if it’s “just one beer.”